AsmaAbdullah/CAPSTONE-HOPE/README.md

 - On the settings page, the patient's information will appear and he can modify it.
 In the sessions section, the patient can cancel the session.

-## The psychologists:

-- Home page Create an account or login
-   - Create an account page where you enter the required data (account type, name, email, password, job title, number classification card).
-   - On the login page, enter your email and password.
-- When entering the application, the sessions that his previously added will show, and he can add new sessions.
-- On the settings page, the psychologist information will appear and he can modify it.

 ### User Stories :

 ## The patient:

 - When entering the user of the application, he logs in, if he does not have an account, he can register a new account.
 After the user enters the application, social sessions will appear.
 He can choose one of the sessions, he will be taken to a page that shows him information about the session and registration in it.
 After registering for the session, it will be added to the list of sessions.
-The user can modify his data from his file page.

-## The psychologists:

-- When entering the user of the application, he logs in, if he does not have an account, he can register a new account.
-After the user enters the application, a page appears for him to add sessions for patients.
 The user can modify his data from his file page.